SWIRLS_

 • context.meta.triggerId: ID of the trigger that started this execution.

-• context.meta.triggerType: Type of trigger (form, webhook, schedule, agent).
+• context.meta.triggerType: Type of trigger (form, webhook, schedule).

 How the LSP builds types